-The internet is full of fabulous facts about everything from current events to the history basket weaving.
-During our research for our daily content, we stumble upon some items of knowledge that we just did not know.
+The internet is full of fabulous facts about everything from current events to the history basket weaving and pots de creme fun facts.
+Because of this, during our research for our daily content, we stumble upon some items of knowledge that we just did not know.

 We have decided when these fun facts pop up, that we would share them with our readers in a new section titled “Did You Know?”.